 Birds are just like us, they prefer to dine at clean establishments!
 So keep your feeder clean and make sure your seed and suet are always fresh.
 These are the 2 most important things you can do to insure that lots of birds will visit your feeders.

 We recommend cleaning all of your bird feeders at least every 30 days.
 To freshen up your bird feeders, take them all down and discard any old or moldy food in or around the feeder.
 Scrub them in hot water with a 10% bleach or mild detergent solution.
 Allow them to completely dry before refilling with fresh seed.
 We like to let ours dry in the warm sun for a day or two.
 If your feeder says its dishwasher safe, go ahead and run it through a cycle!
-Check out our Cleaning Brushes!
+Check out our Cleaning Brushes and all-natural Cleaners.

 All bird seed, suet and nectar can go bad, so keep a careful eye on these items, and if they look or smell bad, please discard.
 Your birds won’t eat them anyways!

 Also, consider moving or rotating your feeders to different parts of your backyard.
 Freshen up the area under your feeders by raking away old seed and discarded hulls.
 This will prevent any build up of spoiled food or droppings under your feeders.

 HUMMINGBIRD & NECTAR FEEDERS

 As with seed feeders, be sure to clean your hummingbird feeders regularly and replace the solution at least every week.
 Clean your nectar feeders with hot water and liquid soap or a 10% bleach solution.
 Rinse thoroughly and allow to dry completely before refilling.
 If your feeder is dishwasher safe, you can also wash it in the dishwasher.
 It is extremely important to change your solution more often (every 2-3 days) when the weather is hot or consistently over 60 degrees.